-Since all of the B vitamins are involved in some way with protein, fat and carbohydrate metabolism and interactions, they play very important rules in a tissue as active as the hoof.
+Since all of the B vitamins are involved in some way with protein, fat and carbohydrate metabolism and interactions, they play very important roles in tissue as active as the hoof.
 Biotin gets the most attention because of some equine specific studies:

 Equine Vet J Suppl.
 1998 Sep;(26):51-7.
 Links Effect of supplementary dietary biotin on hoof growth and hoof growth rate in ponies: a controlled trial.
 Reilly JD, Cottrell DF, Martin RJ, Cuddeford DJ.
 Department of Preclinical Veterinary Sciences, Royal (Dick) School of Veterinary Studies, University of Edinburgh, Summerhall, UK.

-Biotin is also essential for the synthesis of long chain fatty acids and may also be contributing that way.
-Loose white line connections is the hallmark of biotin deficiency in cattle.
-Most studies have used 20 mg/day for a full size horse.
-High grain feeding in cows is known to decrease the pH in the rumen and decrease synthesis of biotin by the bacteria.
+Biotin is also essential for the synthesis of long-chain fatty acids and may also be contributing that way.
+Loose white line connections are the hallmark of biotin deficiency in cattle.
+Most studies have used 20 mg/day for a full-size horse.
+High grain feeding in cows is known to decrease the pH in the rumen and decrease the synthesis of biotin by the bacteria.
 The same likely occurs in horses.
-Because we don’t know how heavily the horse relies on synthesized biotin versus biotin in the diet, I routinely supplement with 10 mg/day in horses being grain fed – just in case!
+Because we don’t know how heavily the horse relies on synthesized biotin versus biotin in the diet, I routinely supplement with 10 mg/day in horses being grain-fed – just in case!

 Stabled domestic horses often eat precisely the same meals, same hay types, every day of their lives.
 Even horses fortunate enough to be pastured have much less plant variety than a feral horse, and the mineral profiles, especially the trace minerals iron, copper, zinc, manganese and selenium, are likely to be very similar in all the plants because they are growing on the same soil.